acss-io/atomizer/docs/guides/helper-classes.md

 left: 0;
 ```

-This is handy to create boxes with a [intrinsic aspect ratio](http://alistapart.com/article/creating-intrinsic-ratios-for-video).
+This is handy for creating boxes with a [intrinsic aspect ratio](http://alistapart.com/article/creating-intrinsic-ratios-for-video).
 For example:

 ```html
 <div class="Pos(r) H(0) Pt(10%)">